-Handout with information on possible impact on understanding language, speECH-, social, and need for educational accommodations and services.
-For 26-40dB or mild hearing loss.
+Spanish Translation - Handout with information on possible impact on understanding language, speECH-, social, and need for educational accommodations and services.
+Handouts for 9 hearing loss degrees/

 Communication access is a key component of 504, IDEA and Title II of the ADA.
 Under Title II of the ADA, schools are required to ensure that communication access is as effective for children with hear